Codyz/dscaptstone/README.md

 | 16           | (33x33x33)   | (71, 46, 36)         |
 | 24           | (49x49x49)   | (46, 30, 23)         |

+#### Modeling Overview

+We have tried different types of deep learning models: DNN (base model), CNN (to capture spatial dependencies) and LSTM (to model time-dependencies).
+Initially, we trained independent models for each sheer stress and heat flux.
+Comparing the results for each model, we chose the DNN as our final model, due to its simplicity and accuracy.
+As for the training process, we have considered different input / output combinations, in order to determine which would be most generalizable.

+* Train on Re1243Fr20-coarse8 (base model)
+* Train on Re1243Fr20-coarse4, Re1243Fr20-coarse8, Re1243Fr20-coarse16 and Re1243Fr20-coarse24 to isolate the effects of the averaging range
+* Train on Re309Fr2-coarse8 and Re1243Fr20-coarse8 to isolate the effects of the initial conditions.
+Here Re309Fr2 shows the least amount of turbulence while Re1243Fr20 shows the most turbulence among all our datasets
+* Train on Re309Fr2-coarse8 and Re1243Fr20-coarse8, both at time steps T1 and T2 to isolate the effects of temporal information

+For a full overview of our modeling, please visit the [DNN folder](https://github.com/Codyz/dscaptstone/tree/master/Code/DNN).

 #### How to navigate this repository:

       │